Cyclonecode/mysql-notification/README.md

 - Setup your user defined function (UDF) by adding the shared library into mysqls plugin folder, this folder can be located by executing `SHOW VARIABLES LIKE 'plugin_dir';` from the mysql client.

-> $ cp mysql-notification.so /usr/local/mysql/lib/plugin/.
+> $ cp mysql_notification.so /usr/local/mysql/lib/plugin/.

 - Tell mysql about the UDF

-> $ CREATE FUNCTION MySQLNotification RETURNS INTEGER SONAME 'mysql-notification.so';
+> $ CREATE FUNCTION MySQLNotification RETURNS INTEGER SONAME 'mysql_notification.so';

 - Create triggers for INSERT/UPDATE/DELETE